Skip to content

 Class members

-Unused class members are not reported by default, here’s how to enable them:
+Unused members of exported classes are not reported by default, here’s how to enable them:

 Terminal window